JWW87/CentralAuth-Docs/docs/developer/login/normal-flow.md

 - `state`: A string that will be passed to the callback URL.
 This string can be used to store any information you want to pass to the callback URL.
 The `state` parameter is a way to maintain state between the request and callback.
 It is recommended to use a random but verifiable string for this parameter, unique to this user, to prevent CSRF attacks.

 The login page URL can also contain the following optional query parameters:
+- `code_challenge`: if you cannot use your client secret during the callback step (e.g. when using CentralAuth in a native app), you must provide a PKCE code challenge.
+Generate a random code verifier and use the hashing algorithm SHA-256 to create the code challenge.
+Save the code verifier securely (for instance in the browser's cookies) and use it during the callback step to verify the code challenge.
+Check the [PKCE documentation](https://oauth.net/2/pkce) for more information.
+- `code_challenge_method`: The method used to create the code challenge.
+This must be set to `S256` if you set the `code_challenge` parameter.
 - `email`: The email address of the user to log in.
 Only use this property if you are sure which user is about to log in.
 - `error_message`: An error message to show at the top of the CentralAuth login page.
 This way you can inform the user about the error that occurred while starting a new login flow.
 - `translations`: A base64 stringified JSON object that contains the translations for the CentralAuth login page.
 This object can be used to customize the text on the login page.
 See the [translations page](/developer/translations) section for more information.